Scheduled MonumentsWalesRemains of Brunel Dock, Briton Ferry

 What is Remains of Brunel Dock, Briton Ferry?

-Remains of Brunel Dock, Briton Ferry is a post-medieval and modern maritime installation constructed during the nineteenth century as part of the industrial expansion of the South Wales valleys.
+Remains of Brunel Dock, Briton Ferry is a Post Medieval and Modern maritime structure located in Neath Port Talbot, Wales.
 It is designated a Scheduled Ancient Monument by Cadw under reference GM445.

 What period does Remains of Brunel Dock, Briton Ferry date from?

 Remains of Brunel Dock, Briton Ferry dates from the post medieval/modern period, and is classified as a dockyard.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Who is responsible for protecting Remains of Brunel Dock, Briton Ferry?